Oiapokxui/Judge/README.md

 - All input or output files must be named with number at the end to identify which test is it.
 The number must be between 1 and the total number of input/output archives on that folder;
-  -Input files (4 in total): someNameIn1, someNameIn2, someNameIn3, someNameIn4
+  - Input files (4 in total): someNameIn1, someNameIn2, someNameIn3, someNameIn4
-  -Output files (4 in total): someNameOut1, someNameOut2, someNameOut3, someNameOut4
+  - Output files (4 in total): someNameOut1, someNameOut2, someNameOut3, someNameOut4

 **How to run it**
 Judge utilizes of java CLI arguments to complete the task.
 In order to run it, one must need to input 4 arguments: